Zenovations/knockout-sync/README.md

 @param {object} fields
 @returns {Promise} fulfilled when the store returns a result

-//todo this is probably wrong; create() won't go to server unless autoupdate
+Creates a new Record for the given model.
+If the record contains an ID, then it assumed to be up to date.
+If it is to be marked dirty, this can be done manually with `record.crud.isDirty(true)`

-Creates a new Record for the given model
+When auto-update is true, new records are saved immediately and the promise fufills upon their return.
+Otherwise, new records are marked dirty and the promise fulfills immediately.

 ```javascript
    var model = ko.sync.Model({